ezchx/isic_melanoma_contest_task3/README.md

 The images were trained on the Keras VGG16, InceptionV3, and ResNet50 models.
 The best performing model was based on ResNet50 which is shown on the attached Jupyter Notebook.

-The ResNet50 model trained for 1 epoch / 281 seconds on a GTA 1080ti GPU, resulting in the following performance:
+The ResNet50 model was trained for 1 epoch / 281 seconds on a GTA 1080ti GPU, resulting in the following performance:

 					Loss	  Accuracy
 			Training	0.7592	  0.7234